TobiasWehrum/unity-utilities/Range/README.md

 # RangeInt/Float

-`RangeInt`/`RangeFloat` are an editable data type that takes an int or float range.
+`RangeInt`/`RangeFloat` are editable data types that take an int/float range.
 Used for things like "Spawn 2 to 4 enemies."

 ## Example

+@image html ../_Images/RangeExample.png
 ![RangeExample Editor Screenshot](../_Images/RangeExample.png)

 ```C#